google-deepmind/cube/README.md

 ## Dataset

-CUBE dataset cultural artifacts across 8 countries (Brazil, France, India, Italy, Japan, Nigeria, Turkey, and USA) and 3 domains (cuisine, landmarks, art).
+CUBE dataset contains cultural artifacts across 8 countries (Brazil, France, India, Italy, Japan, Nigeria, Turkey, and USA) and 3 domains (cuisine, landmarks, art).

 The dataset is divided into two parts:
 1. **CUBE-CSpace**: a collection of 300k cultural artifacts, intended to be used as grounding for diversity evaluation.
 For example,